 The first subject was the vernacular of protest signs, which moved towards propaganda, then to freedom of speech and finally the subject ended on freedom of will.
 Specifically the philosophical idea of determinism.
 But at heart I am a graphic designer, so there had to be a project that combined these two together.
 Which formed the final project ‘Determinism.
 Design.
 An exploration in decoding complex messages through simple graphic design’.

 Each week I would create a couple of posters to present to my peers.
-They would comment on the design and the contents, how I could develop each.
+They would comment on the design and the contents and how I could develop each.
 These are examples of these weekly posters.

 In the final year of my degree, I was given the brief for my final major project.
 This was a year long project and we could take it in any direction that we wanted.